rishabhx01/javascript-learning/README.md

 # javascript-learning
-A code repo for javascript learning from Hitesh Sir channel.
+A code repo for javascript learning